lannonbr/vscode-rocks/src/pages/github-actions/index.md

 ---
 title: 'Automating VS Code Extensions with GitHub Actions'
-date: '2018-12-02T1900'
+date: '2018-12-03T2000'
 description: 'Overview on using GitHub actions to enhance the workflow of deploying VS Code Extensions'
 image: './actions-homepage.png'
 tags: ['extensions', 'github']
 ---

 GitHub Actions is the advancement of integrations into the GitHub API.
-It allows on over 20 GitHub events to run workflows that empower DevOps operations into most actions on GitHub.
+It allows on over 20 GitHub events to run workflows that empower and enhance GitHub workflows.
 Today I want to go into what GitHub Actions can do and how I'll be using them to empower the deployment of my VS Code extensions.

 <!-- end -->